Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Track pin lock

-A pin is inserted through a drilled hole in the top or bottom track
+A pin inserted through a drilled hole in the top or bottom track

-Locks the door in the closed position or at a ventilation-open position; requires drilling track
+Locks the door in the closed or ventilation-open position

 Sliding door bolt